nxtlvlgg/loopback-readonly-mixin/README.md

 ```

 ### Dependancies
 This mixin uses a custom method on the User model `User.isInRoles` to determine if the current access token being used has a role in `acceptedRoles` array.
+[Example User.isInRoles](https://gist.github.com/nxtlvlgg/384a08b5599b2bdc55b2cbccbbfcf26e)

 ### License
 Copyright (c) 2016, Next Level Media Inc